-One of the many advantages the comprehensive NHS is set to bring once it comes into full force, is reduced waiting lists which have plagued the sector for years.
+Revenue from contributions to the NHS was expected to reach to €1.25 billion in 2021 after a year of operations, while expenses were estimated at €1.29 billion.
+Deficits were said to be covered by accumulated reserves of €300 million.
+One of the many advantages the comprehensive NHS has brought about, is reduced waiting lists which have plagued the sector for years.
 The passing of the NHS bills in 2017 was an enormous victory for the government of President Nicos Anastasiades, who has likened this major development in the health sector to the adoption and introduction of the social insurance system in the 1960s.

+Health services in the public sector are provided by five district hospitals and one paediatric/ gynaecological hospital, three small rural hospitals and 38 health centres, along with 230 sub-centres with a touring medical team.
+Additionally, the Ministry implements a sponsored patients’ abroad scheme under specific conditions and terms.
 Substantial investment in the state sector has meant that procedures such as kidney transplants and open-heart surgery, which once necessitated a journey overseas, are now routinely carried out within Cyprus.
 The private system is financed mostly by out-of-pocket payments and to some degree by voluntary health insurance (VHI).
 It largely consists of independent providers, and facilities are often physician-owned or private companies in which doctors are usually shareholders.

 Technology will also be at the forefront of helping forecast the needs of medical, nursing and paramedical personnel.
 The number of graduates from the top-tier medical schools in Cyprus are also expected to provide more medical personnel in the sector and fill the gap of potential shortages in the coming years.